HerePro Manual

 Current Acc: Absolute geographic accuracy that the current base station can achieve;

-The Green bar at the lower part of the Mission Planner page shows the satellites being detected and the signal strength corresponds to each satellite.
-Ensure at least eight or more satellite signals are higher than the red line (The satellite is counted into effective number of satellites only if its signal exceeds the red line).
+The Green bar at the lower part of the Mission Planner page shows the current satellites being detected and the signal strength related to each satellite.
+At least eight or more satellite signals need to be guaranteed to exceed the red line (Only when the satellite signal exceeds the red line, the effective number of satellites have been connected).

-Please noted that the absolute geographic accuracy of the base station here will affect the absolute geographic accuracy of the rover module, but the relative accuracy between the base station and rover is unaffected.
-If your application does not require UAV having high absolute geographic accuracy, you do not need to set the base station’s precision too high, which may results long surveying time.
+It should be noted that the absolute geographic accuracy of the base station here will affect the absolute geographic accuracy of the rover module without affecting the relative accuracy between the base station and rover.
+If your application does not require UXV with high absolute geographic accuracy, you do not need to set the base station's precision too high, which helps to avoid a longer survey time.

 Even if the accuracy of the base station is 1.5 to 2 m, the position accuracy of the rover module relative to the base station can still reach the centimeter level.